en flag +1 214 306 68 37

 2. Clarify software acceptance criteria

-Clearly defined acceptance criteria help us understand exactly what kind of behavior a particular feature must demonstrate and allow us to ensure that we have a common understanding of the requirements to software with our customers.
+Clearly defined acceptance criteria help us understand exactly what kind of behavior a particular feature must demonstrate and allow us to ensure that we have a common understanding of the requirements to software with our clients.
 Clarifying the acceptance criteria, I make sure that each criterion is testable and has clear pass and fail scenarios.

 3. Outline the approach to test management and documentation